Genres in Fiction Writing: Literary Fiction vs. Everything Else

 As much as I love literary fiction, I’d have to say that my heart belongs to science fiction.
 From A Wrinkle in Time to The Hunger Games trilogy, the science fiction that I love best has done everything that literary fiction can do and then some.

-In an interview with the Paris Review (which I highly recommend), the great Ray Bradbury said that “Science fiction is the fiction of ideas.”
+In an interview with the Paris Review (which I highly recommend), the great Ray Bradbury said, “Science fiction is the fiction of ideas.”
 He also observed that science fiction often goes unrecognized for having literary merit and expressed his chagrin:

 “As soon as you have an idea that changes some small part of the world you are writing science fiction.
 It is always the art of the possible, never the impossible… The critics are generally wrong, or they’re fifteen, twenty years late.
 It’s a great shame.
 They miss out on a lot.
 Why the fiction of ideas should be so neglected is beyond me.
 I can’t explain it, except in terms of intellectual snobbery.”